 The National Library holds a bound album, formerly the property of Captain Daniel Woodriff, whose interest in the colony began in 1792.

-The album includes 2 volumes of Wheatstone’s Elegant and Fashionable Dances, London. and a varied collection of music for violins, flutes, pianos, French horns, flageolets, bag-pipes, clarinets, fifes and bugle horns – an invaluable guide to music and dance in the period between 1800 and 1810.
+The album includes two volumes of Wheatstone’s Elegant and Fashionable Dances, and a varied collection of music for violins, flutes, pianos, French horns, flageolets, bag-pipes, clarinets, fifes and bugle horns – an invaluable guide to music and dance in the period between 1800 and 1810.